Support and Advocacy

 - identifies trends and systemic issues impacting seniors; and

 - makes recommendations to the Government of Alberta for improvements to seniors services and programs.

 When seniors, their families or caregivers contact the Office, they are linked with a knowledgeable Seniors Advocate Representative who works with them to help resolve issues, provide information or referrals and follows up to ensure they have the information they need.

-SayWhatClub is an on-line group of circa 400 late-deafened, hard of hearing and Deaf adults and other interested people who provide support and encouragement to each other through e-mail.
-Our goal is to provide a friendly, good-humored place to exchange conversation, information, advice, deep thoughts, humor, tall tales, and chit-chat.
-Members get to know each other and develop an on-line “community feeling.”
+SayWhatClub is an online group of late-deafened, hard of hearing and Deaf adults and other interested people who provide support and encouragement to each other through e-mail.
+Our goal is to provide a friendly, good-humoured place to exchange conversation, information, advice, deep thoughts, humour, tall tales, and chit-chat.
+Members get to know each other and develop an online “community feeling.”